Automatic Box Labeling

 No parts pricing sucker punches – VBS uses standard, industry-available components that are easily attainable from multiple vendors, in the design and construction of our equipment assuring our customer economical, simplified, fast and efficient maintainability.

-We bring you a complete automatic box weigh labeling system that requires minimal oversight.
-We can label boxes on the front, side, back, top, bottom or even apply a corner-wrap.
+We bring you a complete automatic box/case weigh labeling system that requires minimal oversight.
+We can label boxes on the front, side, back, top, bottom or even apply a corner-wrap at high speeds.

 Features & Benefits: